Search overlay

 Advisory Committee

-The Advisory Committee approves the Plan of Study, evaluates the General Exam (Seminar Paper) and Final Exam.
+The Advisory Committee approves the Plan of Study, Dissertation Proposal, and Dissertation Defense.
 The chair of the committee may be changed during the student’s course of study.
 The chair (or co-chair) must be a member of the Finance Department, be AU Graduate Faculty Level 2, and meet the criteria established by the department for AACSB accreditation.
 In addition to the Chair, the committee must be composed of at least 3 other members of the AU Graduate Faculty.
 At most, only one non-AU faculty member can serve on the committee.

 Annual Evaluations of Student Progress